litmuschaos/litmus/tests/mysql/mysql_storage_benchmark/README.md

     - By default, the OpenEBS storage class is passed as an ENV variable to the `ansible_runner` container.
 Replace with SC of desired storage provider.
 However, ensure the provider is already setup on the cluster

+    - Update the application node selector ENV variable to schedule the app on node with desired disk resources.
+In case of local persistent volumes, ensure that the node selected also has the PV created.

     - The test folder may also contain several `setup_*.yaml` config maps as necessary inputs to the test job

 It is rcommended that the naming conventions of the test playbooks, setup config maps & test kubernetes jobs are maintained